cvettkovic/wargaming_2025/README.md

 - `test_data_consistency.py` contains test definitions that use functionalities of *pytest* tool.

 Inside of the `solution/` directory, there is a `solution/utils/` subdirectory.
 It is home to some modules (*utils*) that group similar-purposed functionalities and constants which are used across several other modules, or which are better off in their separate module.
 Those utils are:
-- `constants.py`, which is a basic file that contains only constants defined in the task and that can be tweaked in order to produce different code behaviour;
+- `constants.py`, which is a basic python file that contains only constants defined in the task and that can be tweaked in order to produce different code behaviour;
 - `db_utils.py`, which contains some general functions which work with the database (note that not all DB-related functions are stored here);
 - `random_utils.py`, which contains functions that are connected to operations which utilize randomness;
 - `diff_utils.py`, which is home to functions that are used in `test_data_consistency.py` module, but are refactored outside of it for the sake of code readability.

-Variable and function naming in these modules is such that it promotes readability and reflects usage - it is intended that the reader may conclude what the variable or a function is used for without having to think much about it.
-However, on some sections that might not be clear enough, the comment are also provided.
+Variable and function naming in these modules is such that it promotes readability and reflects usage - it is written so that the reader may conclude what the variable or a function is used for without having to think much about it.
+However, on some sections that might not be clear enough, comments are also provided.
 Blank lines are put in such a manner to promote logical steps.
-Furthermore, function that are contained in *utils* each have their docstrings.
+Furthermore, functions that are contained in *utils* each have their docstrings.

 During writing of the code, *PEP8* standard was followed as much as possible, and lines' length is limited to maximum of **79** characters.